-For example, if a customer is leaving your store without completing their purchase, you can remind them about products in the cart and offer a discount 👇
+One proven tool to help you tackle the abandonment issue is exit-intent popups.
+For example, if a customer is leaving after adding a product to the cart, you can remind them about it and offer a discount 👇

 According to our data, popups like this one can save up to 13.5% of carts from abandonment.